FAIRSpectra/fairspectra.github.io/index.md

 Sharing data requires that the files must be readable by others and can be understood in terms of their content.

-**FAIRSpectra** aims to tackle issues with interoperability and reusability, as defined by the FAIR Principles.
-This has been broken down into two areas of activity: open file formats and metadata vocabulary.
+**FAIRSpectra** aims to tackle issues with interoperability and reusability, as defined by the [FAIR Guiding Principles](/definitions/fair-principles/).
+This has been broken down into two areas of activity: [open file formats](/resources/) and [metadata vocabulary](/definitions/metadata).

 ## Please complete our survey
 We have put together a short survey on our attitudes to data sharing and how we collect information about our experiments.
 This survey is anonymous, but there is an option to leave your contact details if you wish.
 The survey can be found here: [https://forms.gle/KZMWcChvRoxzg3CV9](https://forms.gle/KZMWcChvRoxzg3CV9).